Alicia-Sun/vedette/README.md

 On Windows: .lvenv/Scripts/activate

-AFter activation, use package installers to add the modules to the venv
+After activation, use package installers to add the modules to the venv

 Run the trame_app with: